megawac/qwebirc-enhancements/README.md

 -Split panes are buggy (disabled currently)
 -urls arent being matched if they are coloured eg \x03www.google.ca\x03
     -move prefix patterns to seperate function and take regex class [\x03-\x15] or something
+-Notices are sent to the wrong window (always to status window...)

 DEMO: